You are currently viewing the 2021–2022 edition. Click here to view the latest edition.

 A new ad hoc committee will be formed for each case presented.
 In cases where multiple grievances are presented (e.g., more than one student grieving grades for the same course or one student grieving grades from multiple courses), a single ad hoc committee will be formed with the student’s or students’ written consent.

-After the student has submitted their appeal to the Assistant Dean of Students, the committee will then obtain a written response from the instructor and will allow both parties to submit additional information orally or in writing.
+After the student has submitted their appeal to the Assistant Dean for Students, the committee will then obtain a written response from the instructor and will allow both parties to submit additional information orally or in writing.
 After the grievance committee reaches a decision, they will submit their recommendation, including minority view, to the Assistant Dean, student, and instructor.

-The assistant dean will then forward the committee’s recommendation to COCI.
+The Assistant Dean will then forward the committee’s recommendation to COCI.
 If COCI finds in favor of the student, they may change a failing grade to P or S, drop a course retroactively, retain the course but eliminate the grade from the GPA, or adopt the letter grade, if applicable, recommended by 4 out of 5 members of the grievance committee.

 Graduate Appeal Procedure